 5Strictly speaking, in the Mundell-Fleming model the effects of fiscal expansions are partly undone through currency appreciations.
-But the empirical literature tends to find that the exchange rate depreciates following a fiscal expansion and, in many estimates, there is actually no or little crowding out of net export (e.g. Monacelli and Perotti 2010, Corsetti et al. 2012, Ravn et al. 2012, and Kim 2015).
+But the empirical literature tends to find that the exchange rate depreciates following a fiscal expansion and, in many estimates, there is actually no or little crowding out of net exports (e.g. Monacelli and Perotti 2010, Corsetti et al. 2012, Ravn et al. 2012, and Kim 2015).
 For additional evidence on the relationship between multipliers and trade, see Ilzetzki et al. (2013), and Cacciatore and Traum (2018).

-6Broner et al. (forthcoming) show how these negative spillovers can lead to excessive public spending in financially integrated economies.
+$^{^{6}}$ Broner et al. (2021) show how these negative spillovers can lead to excessive public spending in financially integrated economies.